About me

 • Regime-society relations

-• International Political Theory and its application to the Middle East, particularly the work of Giorgio Agamben and Hannah Arendt
+• International Political Theory and its application to the Middle East

 In 2012 I was offered a Research Fellowship with the Foreign Policy Centre, a London based think tank and I continue to engage with the FPC.
 At Lancaster I teach on a range of courses, including: Introduction to Peace Studies, Exploring the Persian Gulf, Politics and International Relations in the Contemporary World, and The Foreign Policies of Contending Powers.
 I have also taught on a MA Research Methods course.